A Crank-Nicolson type minimization scheme for a hyperbolic free boundary problem: Numerical Results

 The target equations correspond to volume constrained formulations of the original problem.
 In particular, volume and non-negativity constraints are added to the functionals by means of indicator functions:

 where each indicator function is defined as follows:

 Here $V^i_m$ denotes the volume of droplet $i$ at time step $m$.

 By minimizing functionals $\mathcal{J}_m^i$ for each droplet, we are able to compute approximate solutions to the volume constrained problem.
-The results are shown in \cref{fig:drops}.
-For each $i$, the initial condition is prescribed as a spherical cap, and we observe the droplets oscillate while coalescing into larger groups.
+The results are shown in Figure \ref{fig:drops}.
+For each $i$, the initial condition is prescribed as a collection of spherical caps, and we observe the droplets oscillate while coalescing into larger groups.